Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Introduction

 These array improvements will resolve horizon scale emission for a greater population of sources, enabling demographic studies for the first time.
 Theoretical studies of the EHT images of both \sgra and \m87 favor models with dynamically important magnetic fields \citep[so-called ``magnetically arrested disks'' or MADs;][]{Bisnovatyi-Kogan&Ruzmaikin1974,Igumenshchev+2003,Narayan+2003}.
 MAD models power efficient jets \citep{Tchekhovskoy+2011} via the \citet[][]{Blandford&Znajek1977} (BZ) mechanism, which has important implications for SMBH-galaxy co-evolution.
 With a larger sample of objects, we can begin to test the universality of this accretion state and investigate trends as a function of SMBH mass, inclination, Eddington ratio, and host galaxy properties.
 The morphology of the linear polarization has also been proposed as a probe of spin, since synchrotron emission inherits the geometry of the magnetic field, which in turn is affected by frame dragging on event horizon scales \citep{Palumbo+2020,Emami+2023,Ricarte+2022,Chael+2023}, although there remain theoretical uncertainties with respect to the electron thermodynamics and Faraday effects.
 Potential spin constraints with extensions to the EHT could be used to test the Blandford-Znajek mechanism as well as models of SMBH assembly over cosmic time \citep{Ricarte+2023a}.

 By modeling the SMBH mass function and Eddington ratio distribution, \citet{Pesce+2021} estimated that the ngEHT could access event horizon scale structure of tens more sources.
-To identify real candidates, the ongoing Event Horizon and Environs (ETHER) survey has been pursuing millimeter observations of promising sources and assembling a database of multi-frequency observations \citep{Ramakrishnan+2023,Hernandez+2024}. \citet{Pesce+2022} later simulated futuristic array performance and confirmed that the ngEHT could plausibly measure masses (from inferred ring diameters) and spins (from inferred polarized morphology) for tens of sources using geometric modeling.
+To identify real candidates, the ongoing Event Horizon and Environs (ETHER) survey has been pursuing millimeter observations of promising sources and assembling a database of multi-frequency observations \citep{Ramakrishnan+2023,Hernandez+2024, Nair+2024}. \citet{Pesce+2022} later simulated futuristic array performance and confirmed that the ngEHT could plausibly measure masses (from inferred ring diameters) and spins (from inferred polarized morphology) for tens of sources using geometric modeling.
 However, it remained to be tested if such inferences would be valid for physical models with realistic Eddington ratios and inclinations.

-In this work, using the ETHER database as a starting point, we perform the first in-depth study of 12 of the (currently identified) most promising targets for the EHT as well as its extensions through the ngEHT and BHEX.
-A similar list was assembled prior to EHT observations in \citet{Johannsen+2012}, and since then, available data on SMBH mass measurements, their spectral energy distributions, and array specifications have advanced substantially.
+In this work, using the ETHER database as a starting point, we perform the first in-depth case study of 12 of the (currently identified) most promising targets for the EHT as well as its extensions through the ngEHT and BHEX, using general relativistic magnetohydrodynamics (GRMHD) simulations followed by polarized general relativistic ray-tracing (GRRT).
+A similar list was assembled prior to EHT observations in \citet{Johannsen+2012}, and since then, available data on SMBH mass measurements, their spectral energy distributions, array specifications, and simulation tools have advanced substantially.
 In \autoref{sec:targets}, we study the ETHER catalogue and describe these 12 most promising candidate sources.
 In \autoref{sec:GRMHD}, we produce a new library of simulated images of these sources from general relativistic fluid and radiative transfer simulations, which we use to infer Eddington ratios and make predictions for demographic science.
 We discuss and summarize our findings in \autoref{sec:sum}.